saltedlolly/developer.rebble.io/source/_guides/app-resources/index.md

 include resources used by included Pebble Packages.
 {% endalert %}

-{% platform local %}
 App resources are included in a project by being listed in the `media` property of `package.json`, and are converted into suitable firmware-compatible formats at build time.
 Examples of this are shown in each type of resource's respective guide.
-{% endplatform %}

-{% platform cloudpebble %}
-App resources are included in a project by clicking the 'Add New' button under 'Resources' and specifying the 'Resource Type' as appropriate.
-These are then converted into suitable firmware-compatible formats at build time.
-{% endplatform %}

 ## Contents